-The Chair of the Appeal Panel shall be from a School other than the one in which the student is registered. - 2 members of the academic staff who shall be an Associate Dean (Research) from a School other than the appellant's own and one member of Senate. - 15.6 No member of the University shall be appointed to membership of the Appeal Committee who has been involved in the examination or had any supervisory relationship with the student, nor is a member of the School in which the student is registered.
-No School may have more than one of its members on the appeal body. - 15.7 An appellant shall have the right to appear in person before the Appeal Committee and may be accompanied by a person of his/her own choosing. - 15.8 The Appeal Committee shall determine its own procedure within the framework set out in the Code of Practice on Appeals and may take such advice as it considers appropriate. - 15.9 In the event of an appeal against a fail outcome the Appeal Committee shall have power either to reject the appeal, in which case the examiners' decision shall be final, or to determine which of the following courses of action shall be taken: - (i) in cases where the appeal is based on either of the grounds stated in 15.1(i) or 15.1(ii) above the Appeal Committee shall be empowered: - a) to direct the Examiners to re-consider their decision for the reasons stated and to report their decision to the Appeal Committee which shall then determine the appeal in the light of such re-consideration; and/or - b) to give the student permission to revise the thesis and re-submit for re-examination by the Examiners within a time limit specified by the Appeal Committee; and/or - c) to annul the examination and direct that a fresh examination be conducted. - (ii) in cases where the appeal is based on the grounds stated in 15.1(iii) above, the Appeal Committee shall be empowered to direct that the thesis shall be re-examined. - 15.10 Where re-examination under 15.8(i)(c) or 15.8(ii) is determined, the Director of the Doctoral College shall appoint new examiners, in number no fewer than the original examiners and containing at least two external examiners.
-The new examiners shall be given no information about the previous examination except that they are conducting a re-examination on appeal.
-They shall be required to submit independent reports on the thesis before conducting the oral examination and a joint report after the oral examination.
+- 15.8 An appellant shall have the right to appear in person before the Appeal Committee and may be accompanied by a person of his/her own choosing. - 15.9 The Appeal Committee shall determine its own procedure within the framework set out in the Code of Practice on Appeals and may take such advice as it considers appropriate. - 15.10 In the event of an appeal against a fail outcome the Appeal Committee shall have power either to reject the appeal, in which case the examiners' decision shall be final, or to determine which of the following courses of action shall be taken: - (i) in cases where the appeal is based on either of the grounds stated in 15.1(i) or 15.1(ii) above the Appeal Committee shall be empowered: - a) to direct the Examiners to re-consider their decision for the reasons stated and to report their decision to the Appeal Committee which shall then determine the appeal in the light of such re-consideration; or - b) to give the student permission to revise the thesis and re-submit for re-examination by the same Examiners within a time limit specified by the Appeal Committee; or - c) to annul the examination and direct that a fresh examination be conducted. - (ii) in cases where the appeal is based on the grounds stated in 15.1(iii) above, the Appeal Committee shall be empowered to annul the examination and direct that a fresh examination be conducted. - 15.11 Where re-examination under 15.10(i)(c) or 15.10(ii) is determined, the Director of the Doctoral College shall appoint new examiners, in number no fewer than the original examiners and normally including two external examiners.
+The new examiners shall be given no information about the outcome of the previous examination except that they are conducting a re-examination on appeal.
+They shall be required to follow the standard procedures for examination of the thesis.